 Evander is a Residential Tutor at Harvard.
 He holds a PhD in American Studies (Harvard) and a BA in Art History and English (Vassar).
 Previously, he worked at the New Bedford Whaling Museum and the Metropolitan Museum of Art.

-Catherine is a PhD candidate pursuing a degree in Wildlife Ecology at the University of Washington in Seattle.
-She holds a BA in Ecology & Evolutionary Biology from Princeton University, and is currently a NASA Graduate Fellow.
+Catherine is a PhD candidate pursuing a degree in Wildlife Ecology at the University of Washington in Seattle, WA.
+She has an undergraduate degree in Ecology and Evolutionary Biology from Princeton University, and is currently a NASA Graduate Fellow.